Are all seeds in an apple genetically identical?

 It is possible to grow an apple tree from an apple seed.
 However, in most cases, apple trees don’t come true from seeds.
 Apple seeds need to be exposed to cool, moist conditions before they will germinate.
 The cool, moist requirement can be accomplished by planting apple seeds outdoors in fall.

-READ ALSO: What is the role of ICT in business management?
+READ ALSO: What is the Death tree?

 Why are some fruits not true to seed?